$ docs

 Remote tools (8, read-only): garl_trust_check, garl_search_agents, garl_compare, garl_route, garl_leaderboard, garl_agent_profile, garl_verify_certificate, garl_feed

-Local tools (20, full access): All remote tools plus garl_verify, garl_verify_batch, garl_should_delegate, garl_get_score, garl_trust_history, garl_agent_card, garl_endorse, garl_register_webhook, garl_compliance, garl_register_agent, garl_soft_delete, garl_anonymize, garl_trust_gate, garl_simulate_score
+Local tools (28 named total — 8 remote + 20 local, full access): All remote tools plus garl_verify, garl_verify_batch, garl_should_delegate, garl_get_score, garl_trust_history, garl_agent_card, garl_endorse, garl_register_webhook, garl_compliance, garl_register_agent, garl_soft_delete, garl_anonymize, garl_trust_gate, garl_receipt, garl_simulate_score, garl_get_trust_vector, garl_record_action_receipt, garl_issue_capability_token, garl_verify_capability_token, garl_revoke_capability_token, garl_evaluate_action, garl_undo_action

 08. Webhooks